SucklessWindows/SucklessWindows/readme.md

 ![banner](https://raw.githubusercontent.com/SucklessWindows/artworks/main/2024/banner.png)

-<p align="center">An open and lightweight modification to Windows, designed to optimize performance, privacy and usability.</p>
+An open and lightweight modification to Windows, designed to optimize performance, privacy and usability.
+note: SucklessWindows is not related to [suckless.org](https://suckless.org)

 <div align="center">
   <a href="#-installation">🔧 Installation</a>  •